← All diseases

 What is it?

 Hepatitis A is a highly contagious liver infection caused by the hepatitis A virus (HAV).
-NYS reported 111 cases in 2024.
-Unlike hepatitis B and C, hepatitis A does not cause chronic liver disease and most people recover fully.
+NYS had 111 cases in 2024.
+Unlike hepatitis B and C, hepatitis A does not cause chronic liver disease — most people recover fully.
+Recent US outbreaks have primarily affected people experiencing homelessness, people who use drugs, and close contacts of infected individuals.

 How it spreads

 Spreads when a person unknowingly ingests microscopic amounts of feces from an infected person.
-This can occur through contaminated food or water, close contact, or sex.
-Outbreaks have been linked to homeless populations, drug use, and travel.
+This occurs through contaminated food or water, close personal contact, or sex with an infected person.
+Food workers who are infected can cause large outbreaks.

 Symptoms

-Fatigue, nausea, stomach pain, loss of appetite, dark urine, and jaundice (yellowing of skin/eyes).
+Fatigue, nausea, stomach pain, loss of appetite, dark urine, clay-colored stools, and jaundice (yellowing of skin and eyes).
 Symptoms last a few weeks to several months.
-Older adults may have more severe illness.
+Older adults tend to have more severe illness.

 Who is at risk?

-Travelers to countries with high hepatitis A rates; men who have sex with men; people who use drugs; people experiencing homelessness; those with chronic liver disease or clotting disorders.
+Travelers to countries with high hepatitis A rates; people who use drugs (injection or non-injection); men who have sex with men; people experiencing homelessness; those with chronic liver disease or clotting disorders; unvaccinated household contacts of infected individuals.

 What you can do

-🛡Wash hands thoroughly with soap and water after using the bathroom and before eating
+🛡Wash hands thoroughly with soap and water after using the bathroom and before preparing or eating food

-🛡When traveling internationally, drink bottled water and avoid raw foods in high-risk areas
+🛡When traveling internationally, drink bottled or boiled water and avoid raw shellfish in high-risk areas

 Vaccine information

 Two-dose hepatitis A vaccine provides lifelong protection.
-Recommended for all children at age 1, travelers to endemic areas, and people at elevated risk.
+Recommended for all children at age 1, travelers to endemic areas, men who have sex with men, people who use drugs, and people with chronic liver disease.

 Tier BAnnual report tracking